30 Nonfiction Author Websites That Inspire Action

 3. Personal branding.
 Show who you are and why this makes you worth reading.

 4. A clear user journey for your visitors.
-Usually, this will be to sign up for your mailing list, buy your books, and get offers for your other services.
+Usually, this will be to sign up for your author newsletter, buy your books, and get offers for your other services.

 5. Clear navigation and design.
 You want to make sure all of your great content is easy to find and consume.